Limits of combinatorial patchworking

 \section{Statistics of sign distributions}

-In Tables~\ref{tab:deg-6} and~\ref{tab:deg-7} we displayed one patchwork per real scheme in degrees six (from two triangulations of $6\cdot\Delta_2$) and seven (from four triangulations of $7\cdot\Delta_2$).
-This section reports a complete analysis of those six triangulations, by considering all equivalence classes of sign distributions as determined in Section~\ref{sec:signs}.
-For each real scheme and each triangulation we list how often (i.e., the number of equivalence classes) a specific type occurs.
+In Tables~\ref{tab:deg-6} and~\ref{tab:deg-7} we displayed one patchwork per nonempty real scheme in degrees six (from two triangulations of $6\cdot\Delta_2$) and seven (from four triangulations of $7\cdot\Delta_2$).
+This section reports a complete analysis of those six triangulations by considering all equivalence classes of sign distributions determined in Section~\ref{sec:signs}.
+For each nonempty real scheme and each triangulation, we list the number of equivalence classes that produce that scheme.

-This data is the condensed output of a major computational experiment.
-In contrast to results in the main body of this article, these results are intrinsically computational and impossible to verify without the use of a computer.
-Since even a computational verification will be challenging, we refrain from formally stating the various outcomes as mathematical theorems.
+These data are the condensed output of a large computational experiment.
+In contrast to the results in the main body of this article, the reported frequencies are intrinsically computational and impossible to verify by hand.
+Since even a computational verification is challenging, we refrain from formally stating the various outcomes as mathematical theorems.